-Grant funding may not be used for capital purposes such as buildings, building repairs, maintenance or renovations; for domestic or international travel; or to religious instruction.
+Grant funding may not be used for capital purposes such as buildings, building repairs, maintenance or renovations; for domestic or international travel; or for religious instruction.

 To qualify for a grant, a CLS must demonstrate that it achieves an average attendance rate of at least 70 per cent over the school year.

-Schools with students completing language courses as part of their Year 11 or 12 WACE studies can apply for additional funding for each student completing this level of study as part of their Per Capita grant application.
-To qualify for the bonus, schools must provide evidence of student enrolment in Years 11 and 12 language study with their grant application.
+Schools with students completing language courses as part of their Year 12 Western Australian Certificate of Education (WACE) studies can apply for additional funding for each student completing this level of study, as part of their Per Capita grant application.
+To qualify for the WACE bonus, schools must provide evidence of student enrolment to sit the WACE language exam with their application.

-Schools that are new to the program should contact OMI before commencing the application to ensure they meet the eligibility criteria and understand the assessment criteria.
+Schools that are new to the program should contact the Office of Multicultural Interests (OMI) before commencing the application, to ensure they meet the eligibility criteria and requirements.

-All applications are reviewed by OMI to ensure they meet the eligibility criteria and can be considered for assessment.
+All applications are reviewed by OMI to ensure they meet the eligibility criteria and can be considered for funding.

-Applications that do not meet the eligibility criteria will not progress through to the assessment stage.
+Applications that do not meet the eligibility criteria are not progressed for funding consideration.

-Applicants are notified in writing about the outcome of their applications and can request feedback on the outcome.
+Applicants are notified in writing about the outcome of their application and can request feedback.

 The application should be completed by a representative of the organisation with the authority to commit the organisation to a grant agreement.
 The representative is generally the President, Secretary, Treasurer, CEO, Manager or Coordinator.
 The organisation's constitution provides guidance on who in the organisation is authorised to sign legal documents on behalf of the organisation.

-A school can only receive a New School grant once
+An organisation can receive a New School grant one time only.

-An organisation or group often contributes to a project with their own resources, which may reduce the amount of actual cash needed.
-These contributions would have been an expense if they were not donated.
+The school budget provided in the application must include in-kind contributions.
+An organisation or group often contributes to a project with their own resources, which reduces the amount of actual cash needed.
+These contributions would be an expense if they were not donated.

 The calculation of your in-kind contribution is based on your best estimates.
 In-kind volunteer general labour is normally calculated at $20 per hour, and in-kind volunteer specialist labour (e.g. services of a lawyer or accountant) are normally calculated at $45 per hour.
 In-kind provision of goods is normally calculated at the retail or market price that the goods would have been bought for.